+- Preliminary assessment

+- Studying the site,

+evaluating cleanup

+alternatives, and selecting a

+cleanup plan

-- 1. Preliminary assessment - Studying the site, evaluating cleanup alternatives, and selecting a cleanup plan - 3.
-Designing and implementing the chosen plan waste sites.
+- 3. Designing and implementing the chosen plan

+The preliminary assessment is used to decide which sites should be added to the National Priorities List (NPL), which identifies the most serious uncontrolled hazardous waste sites.
 Sites are scored based on their impact on public health and the environment, and those sites that exceed a certain score are added to the NPL.